 There is much to be learned about the social, behavioral, and economic consequences of this event, and those lessons learned need to be integrated into current and future planning and policy making.
 This special call for Quick Response Research Grant proposals will focus on funding studies that examine how COVID-19 is affecting potentially vulnerable or marginalized populations, healthcare workers and other frontline responders, various organizations, and communities.
 Studies focused on policy responses, the economy, and other social consequences in the U.S. and globally are welcome and encouraged.

 Before submitting your proposal, please read the full program guidelines.
 The link to submit a proposal can be found at the bottom of the page.
 In addition, all applicants are encouraged to complete the CONVERGE Training Modules and to review the CONVERGE Extreme Events Research Check Sheets prior to submission.

 The Quick Response program is a National Science Foundation-supported initiative that provides small grants to help eligible researchers collect perishable data after a disaster.
 The program promotes social science and interdisciplinary innovation in disaster research.
 Graduate students, researchers new to the field, and interdisciplinary teams are encouraged to apply.

 Please contact Jennifer Tobin at Jennifer.L.Tobin@Colorado.edu with any questions.

-Quick Response Research Reports are based upon work supported by the National Science Foundation (NSF Award #1635593).
+The Quick Response Research Award Program is supported by the National Science Foundation (NSF Award #1635593).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF or the Natural Hazards Center.